BenEgeIzmirli/Whittler/README.md

 1. [Install Anaconda with Python 3.x](https://www.anaconda.com/products/individual)
 2. Open the Anaconda Command Prompt (search for it in the start menu, start as Administrator to be safe)
 3. Ensure that we're using Python 3: `python --version`
-4. `python -m pip install pyxDamerauLevenshtein`
+4. `python -m pip install pyxDamerauLevenshtein` (optional, but helps with data mining functionality)
 5. Navigate to the root directory of this repo (the one with Whittler.py)
 6. `python .\Whittler.py --help`